Unity Environments

 - Remote Config

-Managing environments
+Manage environments

-- Select the Environments tab.
+- Select Add.

-Switching environments for a service
+Switch environments for a project

-- Select the environment to use.
+- In the environment switcher, select the environment to use.

-Accessing environments within Unity projects
+Access environments within Unity projects

 Use the Services Core initialization options to initialize your Unity Gaming Services in the development environment you want the player to experience.
 If unspecified, Unity Gaming Services will initialize in the default “production” environment.